clearpath-docs/ROS-Sphinx-Tutorials/doc/Drive a Husky.rst

 Before you can install the Clearpath Robotics Husky packages, you need to configure Ubuntu's APT package manager to add Clearpath's package server.
 You can do this by running the following commands in the terminal:

+1. First install the authentication key for the packages.clearpathrobotics.com repository:

 .. code-block:: bash

 		wget https://packages.clearpathrobotics.com/public.key -O - | sudo apt-key add -

+2. Add the debian sources for the repository:

 .. code-block:: bash

 		sudo sh -c 'echo "deb https://packages.clearpathrobotics.com/stable/ubuntu $(lsb_release -cs) main" > /etc/apt/sources.list.d/clearpath-latest.list'

+3. Update your computer's package cache:

 .. code-block:: bash